kimandrik/IDASH2017/HEML/readme.txt

 https://eprint.iacr.org/2016/421
 https://github.com/kimandrik/HEAAN

 Code for the task 3 is in folder idash/HEML/src.
+We used a variant of Nesterov Logistic Gradient Descent (NLGD) in implementation.
 In folder idash/HEML/data there are some datasets that we used for testing, including testing dataset from IDASH (data103x1579.txt) makefile is in folder idash/HEML/Debug.
 To compile the program(it already compiled) in folder idash/HEML/Debug run: make clean